top of page

 With POTS, we find neurological dysfunction often resides in the pontomedullary areas of the brainstem and can produce very similar symptoms.
 The pontomedullary area of your brainstem is responsible for eye movements, motor and sensory control to the face, sound conduction, swallowing, taste and coordination to the tongue and throat, and motor control of some neck muscles.

-Our Purpose
+Our Approach

-Our providers at Carolina Functional Neurology Center work to provide the most comprehensive treatment for all of our patients.
-We hope this blog provides you with some helpful information if you are dealing with POTS or IST.
-At CFNC, we look further at your neurological and endocrine function, and with the right combination of therapy, nutrition, supplementation and lifestyle changes we think everyone can improve their symptoms and live a more functional life!
+At Carolina Functional Neurology Center, we work to provide the most comprehensive treatment for all of our patients.
+Our goal is to look further at your neurological function and pinpoint the root cause of your symptoms.
+With the right combination of therapies, nutrition, supplementation and lifestyle changes, we believe that everyone can improve their symptoms and live a more functional life.

-If you are interested in speaking with one of our doctors about your symptoms please contact us.
+If you are interested in speaking with one of our doctors about your symptoms, please contact us.

 bottom of page